Orthosiphonis folium

 DefinitionThis section has been translated automatically.

-Orthosiphonis folium, also called Orthosiphon leaves or Indian kidney tea, is a drug made from the cut, dried leaves and stem tips of Orthosiphon stamineus, the cat's whiskers, used in herbal medicines for the treatment of urinary tract complaints, as well as obesity and high lipid levels, among others.
+Orthosiphonis folium, also known as Orthosiphon leaves or Indian kidney tea, is a drug made from the cut, dried leaves and stem tips of Orthosiphon stamineus, the cat's beard, which is used in herbal medicines to treat urinary tract problems, obesity and high lipid levels, among other things.

-HMPC - Monograph: Traditional-use: increase urinary volume, flushing of the urinary tract in mild bladder complaints
+HMPC - Monograph: Traditional-use: Increase in urine volume, irrigation of the urinary tract for mild bladder complaints

-ESCOP Mon ograph: flushing of the urinary tract, in inflammation and kidney gravel, supportive in bacterial infections of the urinary tract
+ESCOP-Monograph: Irrigation of the urinary tract, for inflammation and kidney gravel, supportive for bacterial infections of the urinary tract

-Commission E-Monograph: flushing in bacterial and inflammatory diseases of the urinary tract and kidney gravel.
+Commission E-Monograph: Irrigation for bacterial and inflammatory diseases of the urinary tract and for kidney gravel.

 IngredientsThis section has been translated automatically.

-Orthosiphonis folium contains up to 0.7 % lipophilic flavones, including the efficacy determining flavone derivatives sinensitin, scutellarein and eupatorin.
-Further ingredients are classified according to PH.
-Eur. at least 0.6 % rosmarinic acid (formerly 0.05 % sinentesin), little essential oil with limonene, Borneol, thymol, 0.5 to 1 % caffeic acid derivative and about 3 % potassium salts.
+Orthosiphonis folium contains up to 0.7 % lipophilic flavones, including the effective flavone derivatives sinensitin, scutellarein and eupatorin.
+Other ingredients according to PH.
+Eur. at least 0.6 % rosmarinic acid (formerly 0.05 % sinentesin), a small amount of essential oil with limonene, borneol, thymol, 0.5 to 1 % caffeic acid derivative and approx. 3 % potassium salts, terpenes and saponins.

 EffectsThis section has been translated automatically.